jonnor/ESC-CNN-microcontroller/report/report.md

 ### Efficient CNNs for Speech Detection

-Speech detection is a big application of Audio Classification, and there has been research focused on efficient models for use in smartwatches, mobile devices and smart-home devices (Amazon Alexa et.c.).
+Speech detection is a big application of Audio Classification.
+A lot of research has been focused on efficient models for use in smartwatches, mobile devices and smart-home devices (Amazon Alexa et.c.).
 In the Keyword Spotting (KWS) the goal is to detect a keyword or phrase that indicates that the user wants to enable speech control.